 Musculoskeletal disorders: Fibromyalgia Fibromyalgia Fibromyalgia is characterized by poor sleep, fatigue, mental cloudiness, and widespread aching and stiffness in soft tissues, including muscles, tendons, and ligaments.
 Poor sleep, stress, strains... read more or chronic myofascial pain (pain that is caused by tension and tenderness in areas of muscle called trigger points)

-Psychologic factors, especially stress and depression Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more , may contribute to any kind of pain, including pelvic pain, but, by themselves, rarely cause pelvic pain.
+Psychologic factors, especially stress and depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more , may contribute to any kind of pain, including pelvic pain, but, by themselves, rarely cause pelvic pain.
 Women or girls that have had sexual trauma may develop chronic pelvic pain.

 Evaluation of Pelvic Pain